-- To be added to the community email or text alert notification list, please contact Sarah Cafasso (email@example.com) and include the e-mail and/or phone numbers you would like added.
+- To be added to the community email or text alert notification list, please contact Jackie Lane (email@example.com) and include the e-mail and/or phone numbers you would like added.

-- If you have any other concerns or questions, please contact Kelly Manheimer.
+- If you have any other concerns or questions, please contact Fatima Ty.

 Project Schedule (subject to change)

-AMCO Chemical Corporation owned and operated the property as a chemical distribution facility from the 1960s to 1989.
-During operation of the AMCO Chemical distribution facility, bulk chemicals were off-loaded from a rail spur on-site and stored in drums and storage tanks before being transferred to smaller containers for resale
+AMCO Chemical Corporation owned and operated the property as a chemical distribution facility from the 1960s to 1989 in Oakland, California.
+During operation of the facility, bulk chemicals were off-loaded from a rail spur on-site and stored in drums and storage tanks before being transferred to smaller containers for resale

-The Site is underlain by two unconsolidated aquifers that are separated by a regional aquitard.
+The AMCO Chemical Superfund Site (Site) is underlain by two unconsolidated aquifers that are separated by a regional aquitard.
 The upper aquifer is composed of fill and native sand and silty sand deposits with thin layers of silt and clay (Merritt Sand).
-The Merritt Sand is underlain by a competent confining layer consisting primarily of lean clay (Older Bay Mud.)
-The lower aquifer (Alameda Formation) consists of variable fluvial and marine sediments.
+The Merritt Sand is underlain by a competent confining layer consisting primarily of lean clay (Older Bay Mud).
+The lower aquifer consists of variable fluvial and marine sediments (Alameda Formation).

-The primary goal of the NTCRA is to reduce potential risks associated with VI into structures and residences at and near the Site, by reducing the highest levels of chlorinated VOCs located in the central portion of the Site.
-The NTCRA involves:
+The primary goal of the NTCRA is to reduce potential risks associated with vapor intrusion (VI) into structures and residences at and near the Site, by reducing the highest levels of chlorinated VOCs located in the central portion of the Site.
+The NTCRA involved:

 - Construction and operation of in-situ thermal heating (ISH) removal technology;